adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

 * Possible need to add 'no additional permissions' setting to profiles and doc in schema
-* Fix ScopeHelper => GetPermissionsByName to allow failures to be ignored
-* Make ggl alias First for newest and Last for oldest
-* Remove resultvariable from ggr without impacting LASTGRAPHITEMS
+* Remove resultvariable from ggr without impacting LASTGRAPHITEMS; actually looks like not an issue
 * Add preference variable for disabling settings
 * Add simple match for Get-GraphApplication
 * Add photo upload scenario?